AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="electronically-sign-a-document.md"><strong>Electronically signing a document</strong></a>
     </div>
-    <em>Learn how easy it is to sign a document that is sent to you with Acrobat Sign</em>
+    Learn how easy it is to sign a document that is sent to you with Acrobat Sign
     <br>
   </td>
   <td>